 First, the conviction prerequisite usually applies only if owners make the first move by contesting the forfeiture.
 Unlike criminal forfeiture, where the government must initiate the process by filing criminal charges, most conviction provisions do not fix the basic problem that civil forfeiture forces owners to go to civil court to win back seized property.
 If, for any reason, they fail to do so, the government can forfeit the property without a conviction.

 And, as this report details, there are many reasons owners may not make it to court: inability to afford counsel, property that is worth less than the cost of hiring an attorney, the difficulty of navigating a complex process with tight deadlines and a process generally stacked against owners.
-Minnesota, an early adopter of a conviction provision in 2014,1 illustrates the problem.
+Minnesota, an early adopter of a conviction provision in 2014, 1

 In short, the label “conviction requirement” gives the false impression that, absent a conviction, seized property must be returned to its owner.
 But that is often not the case.
 These provisions may raise the government’s bar to forfeit in some instances, but more often they make little difference.
 They are a pale imitation of the one-track process of criminal forfeiture for determining criminal culpability and loss of property.
 More worrying, a false impression of conviction provisions’ effectiveness may dissipate energy for the more urgent and effective reform of abolishing civil forfeiture.